-Column E - Sliding Fee Discounts
+Column E: Sliding Fee Discounts

-Report reductions to patient charges based on the patient's ability to pay.
+Report reductions to patient charges based on the patient's ability to pay using patient's income and family size.
 Processes detailed in the health center's sliding fee discount policies and procedures determine these discounts.
 Include discounts to required co-payments and deductibles, as applicable.